sanjukuruvilla/S3_static_webpage/README.md

-# S3_static_webpage
+# Azure_static_webApp
-Hosting static webpage using Amazon S3 bucket
+Hosting static webpage using Azure Web App

 For more details find the documentation folder